-Kentucky allows veterans to become alternatively certified to teach if they meet certain requirements, such as already having a bachelor's degree.
-Currently, Kentucky allows veterans of the armed forces to become certified teachers through the Option 5 certification pathway.
-In order to qualify, applicants must have an honorable discharge from active duty or from 6 year with the Reserves or National Guard, have a bachelors degree in the subject matter or related area for which certification is sought, have a GPA of 2.75 or hold an advanced degree, and passed EPSB-approved subject matter assessments.
+Kentucky allows alternative certification for veterans who meet certain requirements, such as having a bachelor's degree.
+Kentucky allows veterans of the armed forces to become certified teachers through the Option 5 certification pathway.
+To qualify, applicants must have an honorable discharge from active duty or from 6 years with the Reserve or National Guard, must hold a bachelor's degree in the subject matter or related area for which certification is sought, must have a GPA of 2.75 or hold an advanced degree, and must have passed EPSB-approved subject matter assessments.
 A candidate meeting these criteria is issued a 1-year provisional certificate.
 After 1 year, the teacher is eligible for the professional certificate.
-In 2023, there were 310 teachers with an Option 5 certificate.
+In 2023, 310 teachers held an Option 5 certificate.

-Arizona is allowing high school graduates to become substitute teachers in schools, if they pass a background check.
-Alabama is paying student interns to lead a classroom without any lead teacher overseeing them.
+Arizona allows high school graduates to become substitute teachers in schools if they pass a background check.
+Alabama pays student interns to lead a classroom with no oversight by a lead teacher.

 Allowing High School Graduates To Obtain Emergency Substitute Teaching Certificates.
 In 2022, Arizona removed the 120-day limit on work by certified substitute teachers, allowing them to work until the position is filled.
-32 In 2022, the Arizona Board of Education also allowed 2-year emergency substitute teacher certificates, which can be obtained by high school graduates who pass background checks in school districts with staffing emergencies.
-33 In the 2023 school year, Alabama started paying student interns to lead classrooms without a lead teacher overseeing them due to having troubles finding substitute teachers.
-The Alabama Department of Education estimated about 50 student interns were leading classrooms and being paid as a long-term substitute in the 2023 school year.
-34
+In 2022, the Arizona Board of Education also allowed 2-year emergency substitute teacher certificates, which can be obtained by high school graduates who pass background checks in school districts with staffing emergencies.
+In SY 2023, because of trouble finding substitute teachers, Alabama started paying student interns to lead classrooms with no oversight by a lead teacher.
+The Alabama Department of Education estimated that 50 student interns were leading classrooms and being paid as long-term substitutes in SY 2023.